chuqui/zondajs/README.md

 ### Views

-ZondaJS uses EJS for views.
-Check the EJS site for more info.
+ZondaJS uses SWIG for views.
+Check the SWIG site for more info.
+See http://paularmstrong.github.io/swig/

 You can always modify it to use the rendering engine you like.
 See Rendering section above.